ganelson/inform/resources/Documentation/Writing with Inform.md

 	Understand "photograph [an open door]" as photographing.

 The part in quotation marks after the word `Understand` looks like text — something which Inform can say, or can manipulate in various letter-by-letter ways.
 The square brackets even look like text substitutions.
 In fact, though, `"photograph [an open door]"` is _not_ a text value.
 It is a pattern used to match the words in a command.
-It will match the word ``PHOTOGRAPH`` followed by the name of an open door which is currently "in scope" (a concept we will come back to, but which roughly means nearby).
+It will match the word ``PHOTOGRAPH`` followed by the name of an open door which is currently "in scope" (an idea we will come back to, but which roughly means nearby).
 It will not match any other wording.

 For obvious reasons, this pattern of words needs to match the expectations of the action.
 Photographing applies to `one thing`, so these instructions are both a little odd: one supplies no things, and the other supplies two.